"Crossovers"

 In 2006,

-for the 1st time, video game sales will exceed music sales (PricewaterhouseCoopers prediction).
+for the 1st time, video game sales exceed music sales (PricewaterhouseCoopers prediction).

 In 2006, for the 1st time, Exports of Japanese pop culture items - video games, comic books, etc. - exceeded Japanese automobile exports, according to National Public Radio.
 So much for American dominance of worldwide pop culture.
 Watch out Hollywood!